 - Quarantine for 14 days or produce a negative COVID-19 test result that has been administered up to 72-hours prior to your arrival in Massachusetts.
 If your COVID-19 test result has not been received prior to arrival, both visitors and residents must quarantine until you receive a negative test result.

 Failure to comply may result in a $500 fine per day.
 Review the exceptions to the order.

 If you are authorized to work on-campus, see Harvard’s Post-Travel COVID Testing and Quarantine Policy.

 A limited number of Harvard students and personnel will be authorized to live and/or work on campus.
 Only those students and personnel who are authorized to have a regular on-campus presence and who are undergoing frequent viral testing are allowed to be on-campus.

-Students and personnel living in the area around campus should not come to campus for any reason unless approved by your School or Unit's local leadership and/or manager.
+Students and personnel living in the area around campus should not come to campus for any reason unless approved by your School or Unit’s local leadership and/or manager.
 If they authorize you to come to campus, you are required to complete 1) Harvard Covid-19 Safety Awareness Training and 2) Crimson Clear before you may enter ANY Harvard facility.
 You must also wear a mask or cloth face covering.

 If you are authorized to work in an office or lab on campus, see Facilities, Office, & Lab Requirements.

 Harvard is only providing regular screening testing for students and personnel who are living in on-campus housing, who are authorized to be on campus for work or in-person academics, or who are authorized to have a regular on-campus presence (4 hours or more per week).
 See the Testing & Tracing page for testing protocols and frequency.